Espace Léopold: Inception and construction

-In 2008, the final extensions to the complex were completed along the Trierstraat and Luxembourg Square.
+In 2008, the final extensions to the complex were completed along the Rue de Trêves and the Place du Luxembourg.
 Originally called the D4 and D5 buildings, there was controversy as to whom to name them after.
-At the death of Pope John Paul II, Polish MEPs tried to get the new buildings named after him, though this was opposed on grounds of secular government and that he did not contribute to the Parliament.
-Václav Havel, Nelson Mandela, Olof Palme, Margaret Thatcher and Jan Palach were all suggested by MEPs, with one satirical suggestion was naming the two buildings the "Kaczyński Towers" after the Polish brothers Lech and Jarosław Kaczyński, the first the late former president and the latter formerly Prime Minister (2006–07), who enjoy a frosty relationship with Brussels.
+At the death of Pope John Paul II, Polish MEPs tried to get the new buildings named after him, though this was opposed on grounds of secular government and that he did not contribute to the European Parliament.
+Václav Havel, Nelson Mandela, Olof Palme, Margaret Thatcher and Jan Palach were all suggested by MEPs, with one satirical suggestion was naming the two buildings the "Kaczyński Towers" after the Polish brothers Lech and Jarosław Kaczyński, the first the late former president and the latter formerly prime minister (2006–07), who enjoy a frosty relationship with Brussels.
 In January 2008 the bureau reached a final decision.
 The new buildings were named after Willy Brandt, the German chancellor from 1969 to 1974, and József Antall, the first elected Hungarian prime minister from 1990 to 1993.
-The bridge connecting the new building to the original structure was named the Konrad Adenauer bridge.
-Konrad Adenauer was the German chancellor from 1949 to 1963.
-Meanwhile, the parliament's press room was named after the assassinated Russian journalist, Anna Politkovskaya.
+The bridge connecting the new building to the original structure was named the Konrad Adenauer footbridge, after the German chancellor from 1949 to 1963.
+Meanwhile, the European Parliament's press room was named after the assassinated Russian journalist, Anna Politkovskaya.

-In September 2008 Parliament held its first full plenary session (only part sessions are held in Brussels, see Location of European Union institutions) in Brussels after parts of the ceiling of the Strasbourg chamber collapsed during recess forcing the temporary move.
+In September 2008, the European Parliament held its first full plenary session (only part sessions are held in Brussels, see Location of European Union institutions) in Brussels after parts of the ceiling of the Strasbourg chamber collapsed during recess, forcing the temporary move.

-On 14 January 2009, the European Parliament decided to bestow the names of two distinguished and deceased MEP's to specific locations inside the building: the reading room inside the building's library was named Salle Francisco Lucas Pires and the assembly room of the Conciliation Committee was named Salle Renzo Imbeni.
+On 14 January 2009, the European Parliament decided to bestow the names of two distinguished and deceased MEPs to specific locations inside the building: the reading room inside the building's library was named Salle Francisco Lucas Pires and the assembly room of the Conciliation Committee was named Salle Renzo Imbeni.